 Contrast sensitivity is also important for athletic performance.
 During a contrast sensitivity test, you will be asked to identify the orientation of parallel gray stripes against backgrounds of various colors.
 The backgrounds gradually begin to match the shades of the stripes.
 Low contrast sensitivity, especially in low-light conditions, will make it more difficult to track objects.
 A variety of solutions can be effective for addressing contrast sensitivity concerns.
 These solutions include wearing eyeglasses with a special lens tint to increase visibility, depending on your vision needs.

 Ocular alignment tests, like the Hirschberg test, evaluate how well both eyes work together.
 Alignment problems are detected by analyzing specific points on the cornea where reflections occur.
-Marie Kelly also recommends eye dominance tests.
+Dr. Marie Kelly and Dr. J. Daniel Kelly also recommends eye dominance tests.
 Dominance is determined by focusing on an object as it moves closer; when one eye diverges or loses focus, this means that the other eye is dominant.
 If one eye loses focus too soon, you may be suffering from binocularity, a condition where both eyes struggle to work together to manage depth perception and visual coordination.

 Athletic performance is not only enhanced in the gym; it also requires excellent visual processing speed and hand-eye coordination.
 Contact our local optometrist to learn more about the benefits of sports vision training and to schedule your sports vision test today.